Kyrgios wins Citi Open again; Samsonova takes title in women - ExBulletin

 Kyrgios wins Citi Open again; Samsonova takes title in women

-WASHINGTON (AP) as Nick Kyrgios Wandering through a long list of people he wanted to thank on Sunday after ending a three-year title drought by claiming the trophy at the site of his latest triumph, the Citi Open, he told match officials.

-When he caught himself, the Wimbledon runner-up added with a knowing smile: Relations with the umpires are still rocky.

-Kyrgios extended the best part of his career and gave another performance that will make him someone to take seriously at the US Opensaving the only breaking point he encountered in the final en route to a 6-4, 6-3 victory over Yoshihito Nishioka at the Citi Open.
+Kyrgios extended the best part of his career and gave another performance that will make him someone to take seriously in the US opensaving the only breaking point he encountered in the final en route to a 6-4, 6-3 victory over Yoshihito Nishioka at the Citi Open.

-It’s just very emotional for me, said Kyrgios, who fell on his back on the blue field as the match ended, then spoke of what he called an incredible transformation for himself.
-He returned to that stadium in the evening to team up with Jack Sock for a doubles trophy, beating French Open finalists Ivan Dodig and Austin Krajicek 7-5, 6-4.
+I feel like my motivation is much higher than it used to be. … There is a small window; I must take advantage of it, said Kyrgios, who fell on his back on the blue field as the match ended and then went back to that stadium in the evening to also win a double trophy with Jack Sock and beat French Open finalists Ivan .
+Dodig and Austin Krajicek 7-5, 6-4.

+I don’t care what people say about my tennis, as always disrespectful to the sport, all this, all that, said Kyrgios, the first man to win singles and doubles in Washington the same year.
+I know that deep down I’m trying very hard to do it my own way.
+I know I inspire millions of people, and I just play for them.

 Earlier Sunday, Liudmila Samsonova won her second career WTA title by coming back to defeat sixth-seeded Kaia Kanepi 4-6, 6-3, 6-3 in the Citi Open women’s final.